 - Spread your legs three to four feet apart, with your left foot pointed slightly inward and your right foot out at 90°.
 Extend your arms out from your sides and look straight ahead.

 - Slowly bend your upper body from the hip to the right, until your right hand touches your shin.

 - Gently twist your torso to the left, turning your head to look up at your left hand.
 Hold for five deep breaths.

 Pilates for perfect posture

-Pilates aims to strengthen core muscles for a longer, leaner, and more toned body.
-It is ideal for those who want a longer shape or stronger back as it strengthen the mid-section muscles.
+Pilates aims to strengthen your core muscles for a longer, leaner, and more toned body.
+It’s ideal for those who want a longer shape or stronger back as it strengthen the mid-section muscles.

-Try this relatively gentle move to get you started at home:
+Try this gentle move to get you started at home:

 - Lie on your back with your knees drawn to your chest.

 - Slowly roll your head, neck, and shoulders off the floor.